 Instead of resorting to orthotic devices or insoles to add support to the foot to treat pain or injuries, working on strengthening the intrinsic and extrinsic muscles involved in foot function could offer a better long term approach.
 With a strong, supple, stable and functional foot and ankle, risk of conditions such as flat feet, bunions, plantar fasciitis or plantar heel pain and traumatic injury could be reduced and performance improved”.

-Christine and Earle’s exercises for strong, flexible feet and knee stability:
+Exercises for strong, flexible feet and knee stability:

 Stand on the bottom step of your stairs in trainers or similar footwear with a grip and with only the balls of your feet on the step.
 Holding on to the banister or wall for balance and control, stretch your Achilles’ tendon by lowering your weight through your heels so that the rear three-quarters of the foot drops slowly below the edge of the step.
 It shouldn’t be painful.